 Average Weather in Fayetteville Arkansas, United States

-In Fayetteville, the temperature typically varies from 28°F to 90°F over the course of the year, and is rarely below 12°F or above 97°F.
+In Fayetteville, the summers are hot and muggy, the winters are chilly, and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 28°F to 90°F and is rarely below 12°F or above 97°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Fayetteville, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Fayetteville begins around June 11 and lasts for 4.8 months, ending around November 5.
 On July 24, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 70% of the time, and overcast or mostly cloudy 30% of the time.

 The cloudier part of the year begins around November 5 and lasts for 7.2 months, ending around June 11.
 On February 12, the cloudiest day of the year, the sky is overcast or mostly cloudy 51% of the time, and clear, mostly clear, or partly cloudy 49% of the time.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Fayetteville varies throughout the year.

 The wetter season lasts 3.5 months, from March 30 to July 13, with a greater than 30% chance of a given day being a wet day.
 The chance of a wet day peaks at 44% on May 27.